adam-maj/adam-maj/README.md

 I'm Adam.
 I like building products + tinkering with new technologies.

 ### about me
-- I'm currently working on building @thirdweb-dev and am focused on making 10x improvements to the web3 dev experience
+- I'm currently working on building [thirdweb](https://github.com/thirdweb-dev) and am focused on making 10x improvements to the web3 dev experience
 - In the past I've worked as in ML, and love building fundamentals based projects (I've made a neural network engine from scratch, NLP chatbot engine, reinforcement learning environment, etc.)
 - I've explored/want to explore computational neuroscience/biology, game development, VR/AR development, and low-level/embedded systems more